Defending a tenant’s claim for compensation when a landlord did not protect the deposit or protected it late

-At the BLA Landlord Advice line we have a ray of enquiries on all landlord subjects.
-The most popular has to be without any doubt – How to defend a tenant claim for compensation for landlord not protected tenants deposit or protecting it late.
+At the BLA Landlord Advice line, we have a ray of enquiries on all landlord subjects.
+The most popular has to be without any doubt – How to defend a tenant claim for compensation for a landlord not protected the tenants deposit or protecting it late.

 So, what does the Tenant Deposit Scheme (TDS) law say?